alandrieu/CSHARP_ISITECH/Projects/Controle_05_06_2015/README.md

 # Controle_05_06_2015

+## Description :
-WPF Application with Framework .NET 4.5
+ProjectCsharp is a WPF Application with Framework .NET 4.5 This Application is to manage 'basic' Contact entity informations.

+## Todo List :
+> Using NHibernate like /Projects/CaveProject

 # License :